lupyuen/lupyuen.github.io/src/wifi.md

 _But this list includes EVERYTHING...
 Including the non-WiFi functions no?_

 Yes.
-But it's fun to comb through __Every Single Function in the Decompiled Firmware__...
+But it's fun to comb through __Every Single Function in the Decompiled Firmware__ (128,000 of them)...
 Just to see what makes it tick.

 _Why not just decompile and analyse the BL602 WiFi Library: [`libbl602_wifi.a`](https://github.com/pine64/bl602-re/tree/master/blobs) ?_